1888 five women were brutally murdered on the streets of East London. The

 "I wanted to congratulate you on a lovley piece of writing, the women's story was told beautifully and was handled with the dignity they deserved.
 A very lovely evening and a great piece of theatre - the use of music was great."

-This play has already been successfully performed at the following:
+This play opened in the east end of london and has since been successfully performed at the following venues:

 Kings's Lynn Arts Centre